murrellrr/celastrina/@celastrina/http/README.md

     }
 ```

-If you want to get the Datalake bearer token for the Azure function's managed identity simply omit the optional
+If you want to get the Data Lake bearer token for the Azure function's managed identity simply omit the optional
 application ID:

 ```